jackdewinter/pymarkdown/newdocs/src/extensions/front-matter.md

 #### YAML format

-Based on experience, our team decided that it was best to let the Python YAML package deal with any issues regarding the validity of the YAML front-matter.
+Based on experience, our team decided that it was best to let the Python YAML package deal with any issues regarding the validity of the YAML Front-Matter.
 To that extent, anything within a start boundary of `---` and an end boundary of `---` are passed to the Python YAML package for validation.
-If the `allow_blank_lines` configuration item has a value of `True`, a blank line will also terminate the front-matter.
+If the `allow_blank_lines` configuration item has a value of `True`, a blank line will also terminate the Front-Matter.
 If that configuration item's value is its default of `False`, any blank lines are preserved and are passed on to the YAML processor.

-Once the lines in the front-matter block have been determined, they are passed to the [PyYAML](https://pypi.org/project/PyYAML/) processor in safe mode.
+Once the lines in the Front-Matter block have been determined, they are passed to the [PyYAML](https://pypi.org/project/PyYAML/) processor in safe mode.
 It is left up to that package to determine whether the YAML is valid.
 If the YAML is valid, it is returned to PyMarkdown as a dictionary for possible